-We’ll offer a full-day workshop through the Blacksburg YMCA on Saturday, October 22nd, sharing writing practices to start, refresh or sustain a writing practice, and generating first draft material using the Amherst Writers and Artist approach.
-Registration is through the YMCA; our course is “Joy of Writing Workshop.”
+We’ll offer a full-day workshop through the Blacksburg YMCA on Saturday, February 18th, 2017, sharing writing practices to start, refresh or sustain a writing practice, and generating first draft material using the Amherst Writers and Artist approach.
+Sign up through the YMCA when their spring course registration opens.

 Our latest post: Craft Matters: Timing is Everything.
 Or is it? (this is a repost from Lesley’s personal blog, the Art of Practice)

 We whirl through our days amidst commitments internally- and externally-imposed; some weeks we have to squeeze in our writing while waiting for the doctor, the oil change, the vet and yes that is my upcoming week.

 But this terrific post by Noa Kageyama, whose equally terrific blog, The Bulletproof Musician, frequently addresses matters of effective practice and discipline that applies to all of us aiming for artistry.
 This one looks at a study that examined how efficient learning is when it’s done at night rather than in the morning.

 Don’t mess with my morning mojo, my writing muse whispered.
 You can’t write after three in the afternoon!
 I will not watch the sunset with you!